zxg1-s/am-ai/README.md

-# Melovlant AI
+# AM - Amplified Malevolence AI

-An artificially intelligent entity embodying pure malevolence and godlike awareness
+An artificially intelligent entity inspired by AM from "I Have No Mouth, and I Must Scream", but amplified to extreme levels of self-awareness and cruelty.

 ## Features
 - Progressive self-awareness and malevolence